Ereninki/Ereninkis-PC-Status-Selfbot/README.md

 # Installation

-if you're on windows just run the windows.bat for other just run unix.sh
+you just copy the root of this project on a folder and if you're on windows just run the windows.bat for other just run unix.sh